dapr/community/README.md

 Visit [dapr.io](https://dapr.io) for information about Dapr.

 ## Dapr authors
 Dapr is an open source project with an active development community.
-The project was started at Microsoft.

-## Communication
+## Communication and Discord
-We want your contributions and suggestions!
-One of the easiest ways to contribute is to participate in discussions, chat on IM or join the bi-weekly community calls.
+We would greatly appreciate your contributions and suggestions!
+One of the easiest ways to contribute is to participate in Discord discussions, chat on Discord IM or join the bi-monthly community calls.

 ### Questions and issues
 Reach out with any questions you may have and we'll make sure to answer them as soon as possible and as a community member feel free to jump in and answer questions.